 The Smithsonian Institution is the biggest scientific and museum complex in the world.
 As part of the Smithsonian Artist Research Fellowship, Camille Henrot was granted permission to film the collections belonging to the following departments: the Smithsonian Archives of American Art, the Smithsonian National Museum of Natural History, and the Smithsonian National Air and Space Museum

-History of speculative thought, 1896 Jonas Cohn. (my translation )
+History of speculative thought, 1896 Jonas Cohn. (translation of the author )

 Original music by Joakim

 Voice by Akwetey Orraca-Tetteh

 Producer: kamel mennour, Paris; with the additional support of Fonds de dotation Famille Moulin, Paris